Will the Coronavirus Pandemic Change How Companies Implement Corporate Social Responsibility Campaigns?

 Corporate Social Responsibility, or CSR, is nothing new in the realm of communications.

-The term was officially coined in 1953 by American economist Howard Bowen in his publication, Social Responsibilities of the Businessman, in which he advocated for business ethics and responsiveness to societal stakeholders.
+The term was officially coined in 1953 by American economist, Howard Bowen.
+In his publication, Social Responsibilities of the Businessman, he advocated for business ethics and responsiveness to societal stakeholders.

-But amid the current coronavirus crisis, the term is taking on new meaning – given the immediate, if not hourly, need for business to be responsive to society.
+But amid the current coronavirus crisis, the term is taking on new meaning.
+This is especially true given the immediate, if not hourly, need for businesses to be responsive to society.
 A growing number of companies and brands are announcing efforts to support the crisis – via donations of time, money, or resources.

 Here’s a round-up of some of the latest CSR initiatives

-- Facebook CEO Mark Zuckerberg announced that the company will be allowing the World Health Organization to post free ads on the platform, while the Bill & Melinda Gates Foundation is pledging $5 million in aid to public health agencies in Seattle to fight the virus.
+- Facebook CEO Mark Zuckerberg announced that the company will be allowing the World Health Organization to post free ads on the platform.
+The Bill & Melinda Gates Foundation is pledging $5 million in aid to public health agencies in Seattle to fight the virus

-- Yelp is offering up to $25 million in free services and upgrades to support local businesses and even offering a ‘contact-free’ delivery option to meet consumer safety needs.
+- Yelp is offering up to $25 million in free services and upgrades to support local businesses.
+It even offers a ‘contact-free’ delivery option to meet consumer safety needs

-- And several wine and spirits companies, including Pernod Ricard, have retooled their manufacturing lines to help increase the supply of hand sanitizer.
+- Several wine and spirits companies, including Pernod Ricard, have retooled their manufacturing lines to help increase the supply of hand sanitizer.
 Miller Lite has also started a ‘virtual tip jar’ to support out-of-work bartenders

 These examples are just the tip of the iceberg – with more being announced by the hour.